Friday, May 23, 2025

 • Close with a prayer (could include a verse from Psalms).

-Family discussion sheet: provide a handout with questions for kids to ask their parents about their favourite Old Testament stories.
+Family discussion sheet: provide a handout with questions for children to reflect about their favourite Old Testament stories.

 Image inspiration ChatGPT with CN Whittle

-EXPLORING THE OLD TESTAMENT - GOD'S BIG STORY BEGINS!
+EXPLORING THE OLD TESTAMENT - GOD'S BIG STORY BEGINS IN THE OLD TESTAMENT

-Today, we’re going on a journey—a journey through the first part of the Bible called the Old Testament.
-It’s filled with exciting stories, wise sayings, songs, and God’s promises.
-Think of it like a library with many kinds of books, but all telling one big story—God’s love for His people.
+Today, we are going on a journey through the first part of the Bible called the Old Testament.
+It is filled with God’s promises, exciting stories, songs and wise sayings.
+Think of it like a library with many kinds of books, but all telling the story of God’s love for His people.

-• Genesis – The beginning!
-God made the world, and we meet people like Adam and Eve, Noah, Abraham, and Joseph
+• Genesis: The beginning of everything, when God made the world.
+We meet people like Adam and Eve, Noah, Abraham, and Joseph

-The key message of these five books are that God gives us rules to live by because He loves us.
+The key message of these five books is that God gives us rules to live by because He loves us.

-2. The historical Books – God's people and their journey
+2. The historical Books are about God's people and their journey:

-📚 The books of Joshua, Judges, Ruth, 1 & 2 Samuel, 1 & 2 Kings, 1 & 2 Chronicles, Ezra, Nehemiah and Esther tell stories about battles, kings, queens, and how God's people sometimes obeyed and sometimes forgot Him.
+The books of Joshua, Judges, Ruth, 1 and 2 Samuel, 1 and 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah and Esther tell stories about kings, queens, and how God's people sometimes obeyed and sometimes forgot Him.

-• Joshua – leads the people into the Promised Land
+• Joshua: This hero leads the people into the Promised Land

-• Ruth – a story of loyalty and God’s plan
+• Ruth: This brave woman lived her story of loyalty and of God’s plan in her life

-• Esther – a brave queen who saved her people.
+• Esther: This lady became a brave queen who saved her people.

 The key message of these books is that God is always with His people, even when times are hard.

-3. The Wisdom Books – Song of Songs and wise sayings
+3. The Wisdom Books include the Song of Songs and wise sayings:

-📚 The books of Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon are full of songs, prayers, and wise advice.
+The books of Job, Psalms, Proverbs, Ecclesiastes and Song of Solomon are full of songs, prayers, and wise advice.

-• Psalms – songs to God, written by David and others
+• Psalms: These are songs to God, written by David and others

-• Proverbs – wise sayings to help us make good choices
+• Proverbs: has wise sayings to help us make good choices

-• Job – teaches us about trusting God, even when life is hard.
+• Job: This man who suffered much teaches us about trusting God, even when life is hard.

 The key message of these books is that God helps us live wisely and is close to us when we pray.

-• Jeremiah – is also known as the "weeping prophet"
+• Jeremiah: This holy man is also known as the "weeping prophet"

-The key message of these books is God sends messengers to guide us and promises a Saviour—Jesus!
+The key message of these books is that God sends messengers to guide us and promises a Saviour, Jesus Christ.

-So the Old Testament is full of different kinds of books which all work together like puzzle pieces in a big picture—the story of God’s Love for His people and His plan to save the world.
+The Old Testament is full of different kinds of books which all work together like puzzle pieces in a big picture.
+The first part of the Bible tells the story of God’s Love for His people and His plan to save the world.

 These stories help us know God today.
-And they all point forward to Jesus, the greatest gift of all!
+They all point forward to Jesus, the greatest gift of all.

 “Your word is a lamp to my feet and a light to my path.” – Psalm 119:105